pfheatwole/thesis/source/canopy_geometry.rst

    \vec{r}_{\mathrm{P}/\mathrm{O}}^c = \vec{r}_{P/LE}^c + \vec{r}_{LE/O}^c

-In this paper, the canopy coordinate system is defined by the canopy *root* (the central section).
+In this paper, the canopy coordinate system is defined by the canopy *root* (the central section). [[The canopy coordinate system uses the coordinate system of the central section for the xz-plane, and adds a y-axis according to the right-hand rule.]]
 Points in section (local) coordinate systems :math:`s` must be rotated into the canopy (global) coordinate system.
 Given the *direction cosine matrix* :math:`\mat{C}_{c/s}` between the section and canopy coordinate systems, the general equation for points relative to the canopy origin can be written in terms of points in section coordinates:

 .. math::